oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 #### Distributed tracing

 Istio provides distributed tracing capabilities, including the ability to view traces in Jaeger.
-In order to use distributed tracing though, first you will need to instrument your WebLogic application, for example, using the [Jaeger Java client](https://github.com/jaegertracing/jaeger-client-java).
+To use distributed tracing though, first you will need to instrument your WebLogic application, for example, using the [Jaeger Java client](https://github.com/jaegertracing/jaeger-client-java).
 The following image shows an example of a distributed trace